tomdoyle87/osmc-linux-installer/README.md

 # osmc-host-installer

 osmc-installer_128_amd64.deb - Should work Debian 10/11 and derivatives (Ubuntu, mint, etc)</BR>
 osmc-installer-128.x86_64.rpm - Should work on Redhat 8  and derivatives (Fedora, Centos, Rocky, etc) 7 support to be added.
+Should also support opensuse tumble & leap 15.2.

 If for any reason the provided packages do not work for you or you have request for additional distro support, please raise a github issue.
 Alternativly compile from source: